popphylotools/HiMAP_v2/README.md

 ARE THERE OTHER MODULES IN THE MAIN ENV THAT ARE ONLY USED BY TAPIR? ugg, that might be apain to figure out...

-<strike>Figure out env issues</strike>
+<strike>Figure out env issues</strike> DONE

-<strike>remove stuff for HiMAP_2.0_modulefile, since we're not using that now??</strike>
+<strike>remove stuff for HiMAP_2.0_modulefile, since we're not using that now??</strike> DONE

-<strike>Create a "run_himap" script with logging (e.g. "step01 is complete"")</strike>
+<strike>Create a "run_himap" script with logging (e.g. "step01 is complete"")</strike> DONE?
 Do we want to have a single run file that will initiate the whole pipeline/selected steps?

 <strike>Rename the data dirs (ortho_cds_component)</strike>

-<strike>multithreading for mafft-like stuff</strike>
-	mafft stuff is multithreading but within a single node; may want to convert this to mpi later
+<strike>multithreading for mafft-like stuff</strike> DONE? mafft stuff is multithreading but within a single node; may want to convert this to mpi later